What Is Employment Litigation?

 Disparate Impact Discrimination Lawsuits

-Not all employment discrimination is intentional.
+Not all discrimination claims are based on intentional discrimination.
 Instead, an employer might have policies or regulations on the books which appear neutral on their face.
 However, these laws disproportionately affect one protected class of people more than others.

 For example, an employer might require that workers be able to lift 75 pounds.
 This requirement will likely exclude more women than men from consideration and more older workers than younger ones.
 This disparate impact could make the policy illegal.
 Nevertheless, a policy that creates a disparate impact is still lawful if job related and consistent with business necessity.